 Advertisements have become an integral part of many online businesses today.
 Ads act as a fixed source of revenue for almost all the major content driven websites.
-However, rising security concerns, high volumes of data usage and annoyance caused by the sheer number of ads has led to an increase in the number of users applying ad blocks.
+However, rising security concerns, high volumes of data usage and annoyance caused by the sheer number of ads has led to the growing adoption of ad blocks.
 This is a major setback to the revenue pool of big corporate houses as well as the smaller ones.
 As stated by the latest report jointly released by Adobe and PageFair on ad blocking, titled The Cost of Ad Blocking 2015, an estimated $22 billion potential advertising revenue is to be lost in 2015 owing to the increased sense of ad blocking among the users.
 This is a 41% increase over the numbers last year.

 The historic data shows that since 2013, ad blocking has seen an unprecedented rise in the number of monthly active users.
 From 54 million in 2013, it rose to 121 million in 2014 and it stood high at 181 million in June 2015.
 This trend boldly represents the resentment of users for the unwanted ad that often distract them from the primary job.
 In the USA alone, 48 million active monthly users were recorded blocking ads in Q2 2015, which is a 48% rise over the last year.
 Oregon clocked the highest rate of ad blocking at 16.4% while Washington DC had the lowest of 8.2%.